JingyuXin/Extension-Work-for-IoT-CIS700/README.md

 SiameseNet.py defines different network structures

-Phase 1 training is to train a Siamese net to distingushi data from different users.
+Phase 1 training is to train a Siamese net to distinguish data from different users.
 It helps the model to converage when doing MIL.

 MIL1 is about using MIL-Siamese model to detect non-pure data